Stages of Prostate Cancer

 -

 Stage IIIA: The cancer has spread beyond the outer layer of the prostate into nearby tissues.
 It may also have spread to the seminal vesicles.
-The PSA level is high.
+The grade group is 1 to 4, the Gleason score is 8 or less, PSA at least 20.

 Stage IV Prostate Cancer